frostyplanet/python-socket-engine/README.md

 * (fix-len)read_unblock, (fix-len)write_unblock, readline_unblock, connect_unblock is implemented for aync nonblocking mode.

-* GIL friendly, so you can use it to create your threaded server or threaded-pool server as you want
+* threading friendly, so you can use it to create your threaded server or threaded-pool server as you want

+* optional pure python coroutine support (inspired by Bluelet)

 * optional timeout for nonblocking mode (in seconds)